idefix-code/idefix/doc/source/reference/setup.cpp.rst

 setup to the main code at runtime, and avoid the need to pre-define tens of empty functions.
 Function enrollment is achieved by calling one of the ``EnrollXXX`` function of the class associated to it.

-For instance, the ``Hydro`` class provide the following list of enrollment functions (declared in hydro.hpp):
+For instance, the ``Fluid`` class provide the following list of enrollment functions (declared in hydro.hpp):

 .. code-block:: c++